boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    (Figure 1 of {{!RFC9293}}). {{TCP-FLAGS}} is thus settled as the authoritative reference for the assigned TCP control bits.

-   > The bits in offsets 0 through 3 are not header flags, but the TCP segment Data Offset field.
+   > Note: The bits in offsets 0 through 3 are not header flags, but the TCP segment Data Offset field.

    {{?RFC7125}} revised the tcpControlBits IP Flow Information Export (IPFIX) Information Element (IE) that was originally defined in